Street Sweeper – A Part of History

 All of these elements combined in the modern street sweeper help keep neighborhoods clean, improve the environment, and keep people healthy.
-Here’s a few surprises that many people do not know about today’s modern street sweeping.
+Here are a few surprising things that many people don’t know about today’s modern street sweeping.

-Street Sweeper – One of the First Vehicles on the Road
+Street Sweepers – One of the First Vehicles on the Road

 Sweepers were one of the first mechanical vehicles to appear in cities and residential neighborhoods.
 The very first street sweeping machine was patented in 1849 by its inventor C. S. Bishop.